Background blur

 Key Takeaways

-• The Yoga Sutras offer a comprehensive system for achieving a higher state of consciousness and liberation.
+• The Yoga Sutras offer a comprehensive system for understanding the mind and achieving liberation, extending far beyond physical postures.

-• The mind is likened to a lake, with thoughts and emotions (vrittis) causing disturbances.
+• The mind (Chitta) is likened to a lake, with thoughts and emotions (vrittis) acting as disturbances that obscure clarity.

 📝In-Depth Guide